Understanding intellectual property for researchers

 Graduate research intellectual property

 As a graduate researcher, you may be involved in creating IP under a number of different scenarios which could impact IP ownership.
-For more information, see understanding Intellectual Property for students.
+For more information, see Understanding Intellectual Property for students.

 Using third-party intellectual property